Man City 2.0 - Can Guardiola build another title-winning team at the same club? | Goal.com

 Unsurprisingly, the confirmation of Guardiola's new contract instantly increased speculation that a frustrated Lionel Messi will leave Camp Nou to join his former boss at the Etihad Stadium at the end of the season.

-While Guardiola has once again publicly reiterated his desire to see the Argentine to finish his career in Catalunya, should Messi carry through with his threat to quit the club when his own contract expires next summer, City will certainly be among the clubs at the front of the queue to sign the six-time Ballon d'Or winner.
+While Guardiola has once again publicly reiterated his desire to see the Argentine finish his career in Catalunya, should Messi carry through with his threat to quit Barcelona when his own contract expires next summer, City will certainly be among the clubs at the front of the queue to sign the six-time Ballon d'Or winner.

 However, there are other issues that need addressing first.